apioo/fusio-docs/docs/bootstrap.md

 # Getting started

 To get started you first need a running installation of Fusio.
 If you have not already installed Fusio please take a look at the [installation](./installation/index.md) page.
-Fusio is an open source API management platform which helps to build and manage REST APIs.
+Fusio is an open source API management platform which helps to create innovative API solutions.
 Through Fusio you can quickly build a state-of-the-art API, set up a developer portal and monetize your API.

-Fusio supports different ways to setup your API:
-* Use Fusio as API Gateway to proxy calls to a remote API
-* Use Fusio to automatically create an API from different sources i.e. a database
-* Use Fusio to implement custom business logic via an action or worker
+Fusio can help you with the following use cases:

+* __API-Product__
+Fusio helps you to create a great API product, besides building an API it provides a developer portal where developers can register and a way to monetize your API
+* __API-Gateway__
+Fusio can be used as gateway to your internal API and microservices.
+It handles all common features like Authorization, Rate-Limiting and Schema-Validation
+* __SPA-Backend__
+Fusio can be used as backend to build SPAs using popular Javascript-Frameworks like i.e. Angular, React or Vue.
+It provides a powerful code generator which can automatically generate an SDK for your API
+* __Low-Code-Platform__
+Fusio allows you to build API endpoints without coding knowledge.
+I.e. it provides an Entity generator which you can use to easily create complete CRUD APIs.
+* __API-Framework__
+For more complex use cases you can use Fusio also as framework to build complete APIs from scratch.
+This means you build custom actions where you can use the wide PHP ecosystem to solve your task.

-This page will explain the first steps on how to proxy a route to an internal API.
-We create a route at the backend which executes a specific action, a schema which describes the payload and an action which proxies to a remote API.
+This page will explain the first steps on how to proxy an operation to an internal API.
+We create an operation at the backend which executes a specific action, a schema which describes the payload and an action which proxies to a remote API.

 ## Creating an action

-To start we must create an action.
+To start we create an action.
 An action is a small function (i.e. like a serverless lambda function) which receives a HTTP request and produces a response.
 Fusio already contains many prebuilt actions which can solve many tasks, such as, proxy an HTTP request to a remote API or build an API based on a database table.
 In this example we simply create an action which proxies a remote API: